janverschelde/PHCpack/src/Python/PHCpy3/doc/source/apollonius.rst

-The script ``appolonius.py`` in the source code distribution in the ``examples`` folder of ``PHCpy2`` or ``PHCpy3`` is a self contained script which solves the three instances of the problem of Appolonius.
+The script ``appolonius.py`` in the source code distribution in the ``examples`` folder of ``PHCpy2`` or ``PHCpy3`` is a self contained script which solves the three instances of the problem of Apollonius.